vitessio/website/content/en/docs/22.0/reference/vreplication/metrics.md

 ## VTGate Metrics
 #### VStreamsCreated
 The total number of vstreams created during the lifetime of this vtgate.
+#### VStreamsCount
+The number of currently active VStreams.
+#### VStreamsEventsStreamed
+The number of events sent from the VStream.
-#### VStreamsLag
+#### VStreamsEndedWithErrors
-The difference in seconds between the current time when the vstream event was sent and the time when the binlog event occurred.
+The number of times that the VStream has been ended with an error that was not initiated by the VStream client.